GlyndenOpSec/AI-Prompts/README.md

 ## 🧠 What This Is

 --AI speak--
-<n>This is not a prompt list—it’s a **design lab** for building and testing prompt structures that produce consistent, interpretable, and high-performance outputs.
+<br>This is not a prompt list—it’s a **design lab** for building and testing prompt structures that produce consistent, interpretable, and high-performance outputs.
 It includes:

 - Autonomous reasoning loops
 - Universal prompt scaffolds